 The Poincaré section is a set of intersection points between an n-1 dimensional hyperspace, hypersurface, or hyperplane and a trajectory of n-dimensional continuous-time flow.
-The Poincaré map or return map is the (algebraic) relationship between these preceding and succeeding intersection points, i.e., point \vec{x}k and \vec{x}{k+1} , where k is the intersection point, found on a Poincaré section, see Slides 13 and 14.
+The Poincaré map or return map is the (algebraic) relationship between these preceding and succeeding intersection points, i.e., point \vec{x}k and \vec{x}{k+1} , where k denotes the index of the intersection point found on a Poincaré section, see Slides 13 and 14.

 The Poincaré maps are useful for studying swirling flows, such as the flow near a periodic orbit or as we'll see later, the flow in some chaotic systems.
-Consider an n-dimensional system
+Consider an n-dimensional system: